Logo

 Vizinho Vinhateiro Clarete

 The result is a pale garnet wine with a slight haze and a juicy appearance.
 Aromas of wild red berries, dried herbs, and flowers lead to a bright, fresh palate with soft tannins and a lifted, savory finish.
-It’s a vibrant, soulful expression of Dão—easy to enjoy yet quietly complex.
+It’s a vibrant, soulful expression of Dão, easy to enjoy with a lot of depth.

 📍 Region